Student Code of Conduct

 - Housing Reassignment: A student may have their housing assignment changed.
 The details of the change will be coordinated by the Office of Housing.

 - Housing Suspension: A student may lose the privilege of residing in University housing for a specified period of time.
-During a housing suspension, students may not be present in any University residential facility without permission from Student Development.
+During a housing suspension, students may not be present in any University residential facility without permission from Student Accountability and Conflict Transformation.
 Students must vacate University housing and return their room key(s) within 48 hours.

 - Housing Expulsion: A student's privilege of residing in University housing is permanently revoked.
-The student may not be present in any University residential facility without permission from Student Development.
+The student may not be present in any University residential facility without permission from Student Accountability and Conflict Transformation.
 Students must vacate University housing and return their room key(s) within 48 hours.

 - Suspension: A student may be suspended from the University for a specified period of time, after which, as long as all other conditions explained in the outcome letter have been met and the student is otherwise eligible to be enrolled, the student may choose to return.
-During the suspension, students may not be present on any University property or participate in any University sponsored programs or services without permission from Student Development.
+During the suspension, students may not be present on any University property or participate in any University sponsored programs or services without permission from Student Accountability and Conflict Transformation.
 Students must vacate the campus (including returning their room key(s) if living in University housing) within 48 hours.
-Students returning from suspension must meet with an administrator in Student Development within the first 2 weeks of their return to discuss their time away, plans for success, and any outstanding conduct sanctions.
-When a student is suspended as a result of a conduct process, a non-academic suspension note will be included on the student’s academic transcript.
+Students returning from suspension must meet with an administrator in Student Accountability and Conflict Transformation within the first 2 weeks of their return to discuss their time away, plans for success, and any outstanding sanctions.
+When a student is suspended as a result of an accountability process, a non-academic suspension note will be included on the student’s academic transcript.

 - Expulsion: Once expelled, a student is no longer eligible to be enrolled at or graduate from the University.
-An expelled student may not be present on any University property or participate in any University sponsored programs or services without permission from Student Development.
+An expelled student may not be present on any University property or participate in any University sponsored programs or services without permission from Student Accountability and Conflict Transformation.
 Students must vacate the campus (including returning their room key(s) if living in University housing) within 48 hours.
 Expulsion is permanent.
-When a student is expelled as a result of a conduct process, a non-academic expulsion note will be included on the student’s academic transcript.
+When a student is expelled as a result of an accountability process, a non-academic expulsion note will be included on the student’s academic transcript.

 - Warning Statement: A statement may be included in the responding party's outcome letter to specify likely sanctions that may occur for subsequent violations of the Community Standards.
 This is primarily used to make clear to a student what behaviors may result in suspension or expulsion from the University so that those behaviors can be avoided.

 Reflective sanctions encourage students to explore internal and external perspectives on behavior.
-These sanctions may also include a follow up meeting with the case administrator in order to provide additional reflection and closure.
+These sanctions may also include a follow-up meeting with the accountability facilitator to provide additional reflection and closure.

-- 21 Things Project: Students will create a list of 21 goals they want to accomplish before they graduate from Moravian.
-They will then select a few items to develop into an action plan using the SMART Goals Framework.
+- 21 Things Project: Students will list 21 goals they want to accomplish before graduating from Moravian.
+They will then select a few items to develop into an action plan using the SMARTer Goals Framework.

-- Meeting: A meeting with a staff member from a Moravian office that can provide education on a particular topics or support service suited to any needs the student identified with their case administrator.
+- Meeting: A meeting with a staff member from a Moravian office that can provide education on a particular topic or support service suited to any needs the student identified with their accountability facilitator.

 - Mentor Experience: Students will be assigned to meet regularly with a faculty or staff member.
-The mentor/mentee pair will co-create goals for their time together and identify ways they will achieve those goals by engaging in a variety of activities.
+The mentor/mentee pair will co-create goals for their time together and identify ways they will achieve those goals by engaging in various activities.